GeoMEM Solutions: Core Orientation

 Core orientation devices are amongst the earliest of instruments that were developed for borehole use – having been recorded from the 1840’s (170 years ago).

-GeoMEM supply the DEVICO DeviCore system.
-This is available for both sale and rental and fits in core barrels or rods with inner diameters from 37mm upwards.
-Further details on our DEVICO DeviCore page.
+These systems are available for both sale and rental and fit in core barrels or rods with inner diameters from 37mm upwards.

 See also: Borehole surveying, Directional drilling